 There are many types of drugs that people use while plugging.
 Heroin is one of the most common drugs that people use with this method.
 This is because people may achieve a more intense high from rectally taking the drugs than they may achieve through injecting them.

 Basically, any drug that can dissolve in a solvent such as water can be rectally administered.
 Other drugs that are commonly used in drug plugging are MDMA and cocaine.
+Covid shouldn't stop you from seeking treatment.
+We are putting our clients health first.
+Click to learn what why are doing to ensure safe treatment.

 What complications can occur with drug plugging?

-In addition to discussing what is plugging a drug, it is also important to note the possible complications of this method of drug use.
+In addition to discussing what is plugging a drug, it is also important to note possible complications of this method of drug use.
 There are many adverse effects that could occur.

 Drug plugging could cause the lining of the colon to become extremely irritated and inflamed.
 In addition, other complications may include the following: